-We live in a beautiful village, just outside Edinburgh, beside the seaside, called Gullane, famous for its spectacular beach and golf courses.
+We live in a beautiful village, just outside Edinburgh, beside the seaside, called Gullane.
+A stunning part of the world, so we are never short of stories.
 It is very des-res and has some very glamorous inhabitants (ie my friends) who you will get to know in this blog.

-A real favourite has to be my brother’s house, however, courtesy of his wife of course!
-Elaine is brilliant – she single-handedly managed the conversion of an old stone cow byre in West Lothian, sourcing the wood, which lines all the main rooms, from salvage yards, grabbing the kitchen from friends who were chucking it out….She fitted it herself, shouting at my poor brother constantly, to keep out of the way during the process, knowing that if he went anywhere near it the whole thing would fall down!
+A real favourite has to be my brother’s house, however, courtesy of his wife, actually.
+Elaine is brilliant – she single-handedly managed the conversion of this old stone cow byre in West Lothian, sourcing the wood, which lines all the main rooms, from potatoe boxes, grabbing the kitchen from friends who were chucking it out….She fitted it herself, shouting at my poor brother constantly, to keep out of the way during the process, knowing that if he went anywhere near it the whole thing would fall down!

 Mouth watering colours and textures result in a look that is definitely not off the shelf!

 Doug’s family also deserve a mention I suppose!!
-Margaret and & John – his parents – are serial renovators…..they will never get sick of their house – they can just change it!
+Margaret and John – his parents – are completely monogomous renovators…..they never get sick of their house that they built in 1962 – they just change it!

 John won a travel scholarship to Denmark as a young, architecture student, Margaret went with him and the pair of them have never looked back.

 They came home and built this Danish-style courtyard house, in Edinburgh, completing it just as Douglas was born.

 For Margaret and John Scandi-style is not just a look – it is a way of life!!

 They have been working on their home for 50 years now, adding extensions, moving the kitchen…..they never stop – you could get quite dizzy!